pantheon-systems/documentation/source/content/headless.md

 ---
 Pantheon supports running WordPress and Drupal as an API (Application Programming Interface) for the backend of headless sites, which enables the CMS to interact with external frontend applications over HTTP requests.

-For example, a mobile application <a rel="popover" data-proofer-ignore data-toggle="tooltip" data-html="true" data-content="A separate and external frontend application that is not running on Pantheon."><em class="fa fa-info-circle"></em></a> that uses the `GET`, `POST`, and `DELETE` HTTP methods to perform CRUD operations <Popover title="CRUD" content="Create, read, update and delete." /> on a CMS's database <a rel="popover" data-proofer-ignore data-toggle="tooltip" data-html="true" data-content="The Drupal or WordPress site running on Pantheon as the backend API."><em class="fa fa-info-circle"></em></a>.
+For example, a mobile application <Popover content="A separate and external frontend application that is not running on Pantheon." /> that uses the `GET`, `POST`, and `DELETE` HTTP methods to perform CRUD operations <Popover title="CRUD" content="Create, read, update and delete." /> on a CMS's database <Popover content="The Drupal or WordPress site running on Pantheon as the backend API." />.

 ## Decoupled Architecture Overview
 WordPress and Drupal are traditionally monolithic CMSs, meaning they serve as the frontend and backend of a site.
 Decoupled architecture (**headless**) is a development model that uses a CMS to manage content in the backend with a completely separate frontend component to render that content in the browser.